spencer-shifflett/vmware-mokutil-keygen/README.md

 2. Run the script (./vmpatch).
 3. Enter a password for the MOK enrollment request.
 4. Reboot your device.
 A blue screen will pop up upon boot.
 Follow the instructions to complete the enrollment from the UEFI console.
 5. When your machine reboots, try running the virtual machine again.
-If it fails, repeat the process or enter in the commands one line at a time.
+If it fails, repeat the process or enter in the commands into terminal one line at a time.